yishaigalili/BootCamp-Octopus/05 - Creating Deployments via Ansible/README.md

 - name: Prompt user for input
   pause:
-    prompt: "Please go to stav-artifactory.octopus.lab and create a docker-repository with your jfrog license.
+    prompt: "Please go to yishai-artifactory.octopus.lab and create a docker-repository with your jfrog license.
 Afterwards, press 1 to continue."
   register: user_input